 Keep close friends and family members nearby and involved.
 Support groups and ally caregivers are also important if you should ever feel uneasy about how people react to your news and treat you.

-You are a priority, and as a senior you need to take extra precautions to ensure you are treated fairly and with the respect and dignity you deserve.
+You are a priority, and as a senior, you need to take extra precautions to ensure you are treated fairly and with the respect and dignity you deserve.

 5. Be honest and open

-LGBT individuals are aware of the kind of experiences and challenges you may have faced, and talking openly and honestly will help others to provide you with the help and support you need.
+LGBT individuals are aware of the kind of experiences and challenges you may have faced, and talking openly and honestly will help others to provide you with the support you need.
 It also makes relating to specific experiences easier for everyone.

 What you can do as a senior coming out

 When you have told enough people that you are confident will support you, reach out to a broader circle near you and tell them.
-This can either be done in a public setting, such as a family gathering, or via something like email.
+This can either be done in a public setting, such as a family gathering or via something like email.

 Be patient with their reactions and welcome the aid and love that they offer you.
 For those who are reticent or take your coming out poorly, give them space.
 Focus on the positive encouragement you can get and communicate in an honest and open way with them.

-LGBTQ dating apps for seniors
+Final thoughts: Finding love with LGBTQ dating apps for gay seniors

 Senior dating apps focus on connections and provide a platform for anyone to make new gay connections and meet new singles.
-LGBT senior dating apps go an extra mile to also serve as a place to discuss issues relevant to LGBT individuals.
+LGBT senior dating apps go the extra mile to also serve as a place to discuss issues relevant to LGBT individuals.